Spiral galaxy PGC 54493, studied by astronomers for a phenomenon caused in part by dark matter (AN/ESA/NASA/Judy Schmidt)

 October 28, 2018

-(AN) — The Universal Postal Union said it has begun taking steps to fix the shipping policies that U.S. President Donald Trump’s administration asserted undercut American businesses.
+The Universal Postal Union said it has begun taking steps to fix the shipping policies that the Trump administration said undercut American businesses.

 Protesters against global arms sales outside the Swiss Parliament Building (AN/John Heilprin)